 Master of Environmental and Energy Policy.
-The program leading to the Master of Environmental and Energy Policy (M.E.E.P.) is designed for students who wish to study environmental and energy policy issues.
-The program is administered by the School of Urban Affairs and Public Policy in the College of Human Resources, Education, and Public Policy.
+The program leading to the Master of Environmental and Energy Policy (M E E P) is designed for students who wish to study environmental and energy policy issues.
+The program is administered by the School of Urban Affairs and Public Policy in the College of Human Services, Education, and Public Policy.

 Master of Fine Arts.
 The Department of Art and the Department of Theatre offer individually planned programs leading to the Master of Fine Arts (M.F.A.).
-In art, a program with studio concentrations is offered to outstanding students preparing for professional careers in most areas of fine arts, photography, and crafts.
+In art, a program with studio concentrations is offered to outstanding students preparing for professional careers in ceramics, printing, photography, printmaking, or sculpture.
 In theatre, exceptionally talented students pursue training that prepares them for a successful professional career in acting, stage management, or technical production.

 Master of Instruction.
-The Master of Instruction (M.I.) professional degree program is designed to help teachers improve the quality of instruction in their classrooms.
+The Master of Instruction (MI) professional degree program is designed to help teachers improve the quality of instruction in their classrooms.
 Individualized programs may include studies in curriculum development and implementation, teaching strategies, assessing student achievement, and other areas related to teaching.
-The degree is under the supervision of the School of Education in the College of Human Resources, Education and Public Policy.
+The degree is under the supervision of the School of Education in the College of Human Services, Education and Public Policy.